All Episodes

 I don't know many people taking hammers to their phones.

-Maybe remove SIM cards and erase it, but you know, usually give it to somebody.
+They remove SIM cards and erase it, but, you know, usually give it to somebody.

-You know, the attempt remember they rigged, I'm I'm like the only guy in America that cares that Bernie Sanders had his primary election stolen from him.
+You know, the attempt, remember, they rigged, I'm like the only guy in America that cares that Bernie Sanders had his primary election stolen from him.

 You better fix this right now.